 6.4.
-3D Constructs
+3D constructs

-In the last decade, LbL technology has been moving a step forward to assemble even more complex 3D structures for use in the biomedical and biotechnological fields.
-Spherical paraffin wax particles were surface functionalized with PEI prior to their conformal ALG/CHT multilayered coating via the perfusion LbL assembly methodology, using a perforated cylindrical container, thus leading to 3D interconnected cylindrical structures encompassing multilayered microspheres denoting a regular stacking arrangement (Figure 19a(i)) [276].
-The paraffin core was leached out by exposure to dichloromethane, enabling moldable 3D interconnected and porous self-supporting multilayered constructs (Figure 19a(ii)).
-The beneficial effect of both the LbL coating and particles' interconnectivity on cell adhesion and viability was studied using human osteoblast-like cell lines, revealing that more than 99% of cells seeded on the construct remained viable and metabolically active after 3 days of culture through the entire structure (Figure 19a(iii)).
-The perfusion LbL assembly methodology and spherical template leaching have also been combined to coat 3D packet paraffin spheres with chitosan/chondroitin sulfate (CHT/CS) multilayered nanoshells, which were further leached out to assemble highly porous and interconnected nanostructured 3D CHT/CS multilayered constructs [277].
-Such constructs proved to support the adhesion, proliferation, and viability of either bovine chondrocytes or multipotent bone marrow-derived stromal cells and the chondrogenic differentiation of the latter, thus holding potential to be applied in cartilage repair.
-This approach can be adapted to virtually any template, irrespective of the size and geometry, and a multitude of complementary LbL biopolymers can be assembled into multilayered films, which could act as a reservoir of bioactive molecules.
+In the last decade, the LbL technology has been moving a step forward to assemble even more complex 3D structures for being used in the biomedical and biotechnological fields.
+Spherical paraffin wax particles were surface functionalized with PEI prior to their conformal ALG/CHT multilayered coating via perfusion LbL assembly methodology, using a perforated cylindrical container, thus leading to 3D interconnected cylindrical structures encompassing multilayered microspheres denoting a regular stacking arrangement (Figure 19a-i) [270].
+The paraffin core was leached out by exposure to dichloromethane, enabling moldable 3D interconnected and porous self-supporting multilayered constructs (Figure 19a-ii).
+The beneficial effect of both the LbL coating and particles' interconnectivity on cell adhesion and viability was studied using human osteoblast-like cell lines, revealing that more than 99 % of cells seeded on the construct remained viable and metabolically active after 3 days of culture through the entire structure (Figure 19a-iii).
+The perfusion LbL assembly methodology and spherical template leaching have been also combined to coat 3D packet paraffin spheres with chitosan/chondroitin sulfate (CHT/CS) multilayered nanoshells which were further leached out to assemble highly porous and interconnected nanostructured 3D CHT/CS multilayered constructs [271].
+Such constructs proved to support the adhesion, proliferation, and viability of either bovine chondrocytes or multipotent bone marrow derived stromal cells and the chondrogenic differentiation of the latter, thus holding potential to be applied in cartilage repair.
+This approach can be adapted to virtually any template, irrespectively on the size and geometry, and a multitude of complementary LbL biopolymers can be assembled into multilayered films, which could act as a reservoir of bioac1122 1123 tive molecules.
 Furthermore, virtually any type of cells can be cultured, thus opening new horizons in a wide array of tissue engineering and regenerative medicine strategies.
-More recently, packed calcium cross-linked cell-laden ALG beads or reeled fibers with tunable size and geometry were conformally coated with CHT/ALG multilayers via perfusion-based LbL methodology and further chelated with EDTA to produce 3D self-standing liquefied constructs (Figure 19b(i,ii)) [278,279].
+More recently, packed calcium cross-linked cell-laden ALG beads or reeled fibers with tunable size and geometry were conformally coated with CHT/ALG multilayers via perfusion-based LbL methodology and further chelated with EDTA to produce 3D self-standing liquefied constructs (Figure 19b-i,ii) [272,273].
 Such modular constructs were revealed to be well interconnected and could be easily handled without disrupting their original 3D structure by the action of the assembled multilayers.
-Moreover, the assembled liquefied 3D constructs enabled the survival and proliferation of L929 fibroblast cells (Figure 19b(iii)).
-Additionally, the cell proliferated freely throughout the entire liquefied system, including inside the liquefied bound beads or fibers, thus revealing their cytocompatibility and permeability of the multilayered coating, which is key to regulating the diffusion of oxygen, nutrients, and metabolic waste products to ensure cell survival.
+Moreover, the assembled liquefied 3D constructs enabled the survival and proliferation of L929 fibroblast cells (Figure 19b-iii).
+In addition, the cell proliferated freely throughout the entire liquefied system, including inside the liquefied bound beads or fibers, thus revealing their cytocompatibility and permeability of the multilayered coating, which is key to regulate the diffusion of oxygen, nutrients, and metabolic waste products to ensure cell survival.